N. S. Bentley

-N.S.
-Bentley, commonly referred to as simply Bentley, was a stern-wheel driven steamboat that operated on the Willamette rivers.
-Launched in East Portland in December 1886, Bentley ran until 1896, when it was rebuilt and renamed Albany.
+N. S. Bentley, commonly referred to as simply Bentley, was a stern-wheel driven steamboat that operated on the Willamette River.
+Launched in East Portland, Oregon in December 1886, Bentley ran until 1896, when it was rebuilt and renamed Albany.
 Bentley was owned by the Oregon Pacific Railway, and was used as part of a rail and marine link from Portland to San Francisco, running down the Willamette, then to Yaquina Bay, and then by ocean steamer south to California.
-In 1896, Bentley was rebuilt and renamed Albany.

 Name

-N.S.
-Bentley was named for Norman Seymour Bentley, third vice president, treasurer, company secretary (in New York) of the Oregon Pacific Railroad.
+N. S. Bentley was named for Norman Seymour Bentley, third vice president, treasurer, company secretary (in New York) of the Oregon Pacific Railroad.

 Oregon Pacific Railway

 In January 1889, the Oregon Pacific Railroad advertised travel from Portland, Oregon to San Francisco, claiming its route to be 20 hours faster and 225 miles shorter than any other.
 Passengers and freight would travel by the railroad's river division on the Willamette River to either Albany or Corvallis, Oregon.
 The route shifted over to a railroad to Yaquina Bay, where it met an ocean-going steamer bound for San Francisco, the Willamette Valley.
 Coming north from San Francisco the reverse order would be followed.

 With no rail connection in the Willamette Valley between Portland and Albany and Corvallis, the Oregon Pacific Railroad's River Division was a critical link in the route, providing three round trips a week.
-In January 1889 the river division consisted of three vessels, Wm.
-M. Hoag, under Capt.
-George Raabe, N.S.
-Bentley, under Capt.
+In January 1889 the river division consisted of three vessels, William M. Hoag, under Captain George Raabe, N. S. Bentley, under Capt.
 John P. Coulter, and Three Sisters, under Capt.
 William Penn Short.
-All three vessels were advertised as being “elegantly equipped.”
+All three vessels were advertised as being "elegantly equipped."

 South bound from Portland, one of the three river division boats would depart every Monday, Wednesday and Friday at 6:00 a.m., arriving in Salem the same day at 7:15 p.m.
 The steamer would then leave Salem on Tuesdays, Thursdays, and Saturdays at 6:00 a.m., arriving in Corvallis the same day at 3:30 p.m.
 Northbound traffic ran on a similar schedule, only in reverse, returning to Portland on Tuesdays, Thursdays, and Saturdays at 3:30 p.m.

-In May 1889, the Oregon Pacific Railroad, advertising the “Yaquina Route”, announced that its steamers on the Willamette River, Hoag and Bentley, would be departing southbound for Corallthree times a week from the Hulman & Co. wharf in Portland, at numbers 200 and 202 Front Street.
+In May 1889, the Oregon Pacific Railroad, advertising the "Yaquina Route", announced that its steamers on the Willamette River, Hoag and Bentley, would be departing southbound for Corallthree times a week from the Hulman & Co. wharf in Portland, at numbers 200 and 202 Front Street.